The Voice of the Philippines season 2: The Battles

+Episode 17 & 18 (December 27 & 28, 2014): The seventeenth and eighteenth episode was a special episode.
+It featured some of the best moments from the blind auditions, battles, and other unseen content.

 The Knockouts

 The Knockouts was added along with steals.
 Each artist had to sing and convince his/her coach in order to pick him/her up for the final line-up for the Live shows.
 Each team was divided into three groups of three artists, and each artist decided which song to sing.
 In each group, two advanced to the Live shows with the remaining one eliminated from competition.

 At the end of this round, from the nine artists per team, only six artists advanced to the Live shows.